novnc/websockify/README.md

 using that same certificate for a HTTPS connection to which you navigate first and approve.
 Browsers generally don't give you the "trust certificate?" prompt by opening a WSS socket with invalid certificate, hence you need to have it accept it by either of those two methods.

+The ports may be considered as distinguishing connections by the browser, for example, if your website url is https://my.local:8443 and your WebSocket url is wss://my.local:8001, first browse to https://my.local:8001, add the exception, then browse to https://my.local:8443 and add another exception.
+Then an html page served over :8443 will be able to open WSS to :8001

 If you have a commercial/valid SSL certificate with one or more intermediate certificates, concat them into one file, server certificate first, then the